- Green spaces

 From Santa Coloma, heading towards La Margineda on traditional trails, walkers can see the Torre dels Russos tower and the archaeological settlement of Roureda de la Margineda.
 Further to the south, you will find the Pont de la Margineda bridge, then, a bit further on, Balma de la Margineda, which was home to the first inhabitants of Andorra 12,000 years ago.

 Ctra. de la Comella i de la Plana, 29, AD500 Andorra la Vella, Andorra

-The Mirador de la Comella is one of the most symbolic and picturesque spots in the parish of Andorra la Vella.
+The La Comella viewpoint is one of the most symbolic and picturesque spots in the parish of Andorra la Vella.
 It is the perfect place to enjoy the beauty and biodiversity of the surrounding area and take in the spectacular views.

 This viewpoint is ideal for getting out your camera and immortalising the breathtaking scenery around you, including some of the country's most incredible peaks, such as the Pic de Carroi in the foreground (2,334 metres), the Pic de les Fonts (2,748 metres) and the Pic del Pla de l'Estany (2,859 metres).

 What's more, an information panel will introduce you to the area's plant life.
 With a bit of luck, you might glimpse some of the local wildlife, which also appears on the information board.